On this page

 If the wage of a young worker exceeds a certain limit, young people are no longer dependent on their parents for tax purposes and they must pay more tax.

-- Individual on-the-job vocational training (IBU)
+- Individual on-the-job vocational training (Individuelle Berufsausbildung im Unternehmen - IBU)

-- Industrial placement (or work experience placement)
+- Industrial placement or work experience placement (Betriebspraktikum)

 These measures are aimed at job-seekers with little experience of work and few qualifications.
 The placements offer them the opportunity to get to know the everyday world of work, to gather work experiences and to find out for what type of activity they are most suitable.
 Those interested should if possible find themselves a work experience placement.
-However, the job centre can also suggest a business.
+However, the job center can also suggest a business.
 The work experience students enter into a training contract.

-- Internships for school leavers
+1. Internships for school leavers (Einstiegspraktikum)

 The internship offers school leavers the chance to gather professional experience and thus to improve their opportunities on the labour market.
 The internship offers young people the opportunity to get to know a profession or a company better over a longer period to thus facilitate entry into the world of work.